Famous8/nasab/README.md

-The Gramps Project ( https://gramps-project.org ) - but modern - and made with Qt.
+Work in progress, the Nasab Genealogy app.
 ===================

-I am currently working on making an updated and modern version of the genealogy software, Gramps, as well as "upgrading" the UI to Qt from Gtk.
-Below you can view some screenshots and a video of the prototype design for this Gramps remake/skin.
+I am currently working on making a modern and easy to use genealogy app based on Gramps using the Python frameworks for Qt6

+Working features - which still require a lot of work!
+ - Gedcom parser
+ - List of people
+ - List of families
+ - View profile

 https://user-images.githubusercontent.com/68285175/229567878-008963ad-8321-412a-b7e0-efee1ae133de.mp4